 "It's not really that bad."

 "It could have been worse."

-Little children intuitively know our human need to be held and to be comforted without any explanation needed, without judgements made, or solutions offered.
+Little children are intuitively aware of our human desire to, sometimes, be held and comforted — without any explanation needed, without judgments made, or solutions offered.
 Little ones know how to just "be there" — we'd do well to learn from them.

 Interested about how you can further exhibit unconditional love?